 - Sea Salt: Salt is a great complement to chocolate and helps bring out its natural flavors.
 Use a good quality sea salt like Fleur de Sel if you can.
 If all you have in your pantry is table salt, just skip it.
 It won't do you any favors here.

-- Brown Sugar: This is purely optional and can be used to sweeten your Parisian hot chocolate as desired.
+- Brown Sugar: This is purely optional and can be used to sweeten your chocolat chaud as desired.

 - Whipped Cream: Another optional addition, many Parisian cafés serve a small bowl of fresh whipped cream on the side of their chocolat chaud service for topping.
 If you truly want the best experience, use homemade whipped cream instead of store-bought (just beat heavy cream until it's relatively stiff, either by hand or in a mixer).
 I personally don't feel the need to sweeten the cream in this instance, though you're welcome to if you prefer.
 If will dissolve into your Parisian hot chocolate and make it extra creamy and luscious.